OpenLM provides an adaptable Software Asset Management (SAM) solution, for a variety of license servers, and company sizes.

 Download the OpenLM Broker and install it on each license manager machine in the system.
 Select the download version according to the operating system that runs on the License manager machine: Windows or Unix/Linux.

 Please refer to the OpenLM Broker Quick Start Guide document for detailed information regarding the installation and configuration of the OpenLM Broker.

 Download the OpenLM Agent tool, and install it on each end – user workstation that would run applications managed by the OpenLM Server.

 Please refer to the Agent Installation Guide for more information.
 A silent installation option is available for the Agent.
 Please read more about this here:

 Setting up the OpenLM Database

 OpenLM uses a relational database in order to store its configuration information and license usage information.
 As mentioned above, OpenLM uses an embedded DB (Firebird) by default.
 External DB usage is recommended for management of large licensing systems.
-OpenLM supports the following external databases: Oracle, MySQL and MS SQL Server.
+OpenLM supports the following external databases: MySQL and MS SQL Server starting with 2012 version.

 Please refer to these Application notes regarding OpenLM data storage and configuring the database: